semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 - `path`: path to the file in the job environment
 - `content`: base64 encoded content of the file.
 If the value includes the suffix `[md5]`, this indicates that a hashed value has been received for security reasons
 - `source`: represents the path on your host machine of the file you want to assign to the deployment target.
-It is only used when creating or updating the files property
+It is only used when creating or updating the file property

 ## subject_rules {#subject-rules-in-spec}